NarasimhaKotnala786/urlShortener/README.md

 ALTERNATIVE SOLUTION: </br>
 =====================</br>
-The most robust solution for this would be to deploy the SpringBoot application on AWS using Docker.
-Haven't provided this</br> due to shortage of time but can be done.
+The most robust solution for this would be to deploy the SpringBoot application on AWS using Docker. </br>
+Haven't provided this due to shortage of time but can be done.</br>